LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ---------------

 The ``renderblock`` is a special version of ``renderblocks``.
-The complete content of the ``renderblock`` block will be wrapped in a parameterless template named ``content`` and this template will be passed as the keyword argument ``content`` to the render call.
+The complete content of the ``renderblock`` block will be wrapped in a signatureless template named ``content`` and this template will be passed as the keyword argument ``content`` to the render call.
 With this we can define a generic template for HTML links::